 While

-s could be used to make these separations (or even if you didn’t need these separations for styling), this provides a much richer, more meaningful document.Headers and Footers
+divs could be used to make these separations (or even if you didn’t need these separations for styling), this provides a much richer, more meaningful document.Headers and Footers

-provide further specialized, self-descriptive, sections:
+header and footer provide further specialized, self-descriptive, sections:

 <body>